gogoarnest/EstateFlow-Real-Estate-Sales-Dashboard/README.md

-# EstateFlow – Real Estate Sales Dashboard
+EstateFlow – Real Estate Sales Dashboard

-## Project Overview
 EstateFlow is a web-based system designed for real estate companies to help sales teams manage property units, update prices, search listings quickly, and generate client-ready offers.

-This system helps sales agents find the best matching property based on client requirements such as budget, area, and bedrooms.
+The platform allows sales agents to easily find the most suitable property based on client requirements such as budget, location, property type, and number of bedrooms.

+EstateFlow aims to simplify the daily workflow of real estate sales teams by providing a fast and organized dashboard for managing listings and responding to client requests efficiently.

+This project is developed as both:

+A portfolio project

-This project is built as a portfolio project and can also be used as a freelance product for small real estate companies.
+A freelance-ready product for small and medium real estate companies

----

-## Tech Stack
+Tech Stack
 Frontend

-- HTML
+HTML

-- CSS
+CSS

-- JavaScript
+JavaScript

 Backend

-- PHP
+PHP

 Database

-- MySQL
+MySQL

 Environment

-- XAMPP
+XAMPP

----

-## System Roles
+System Roles
 Admin

-- Manage users
+Manage system users

-- Manage teams
+Manage teams

-- Add/Edit areas
-- Add/Edit compounds
+Add and edit areas

+Add and edit compounds

 Team Leader

-- Add units
+Add new units

-- Edit prices
+Edit property prices

-- Manage units for their team
+Manage units assigned to their team

 Senior

-- Same permissions as Team Leader
+Same permissions as Team Leader

 Sales

-- Search units
+Search property units

-- Apply filters
+Apply advanced filters

-- Compare units
+Compare multiple units

-- Generate PDF offers
+Generate PDF offers for clients

----

-## Core Features
+Core Features

-- Authentication System
+Authentication System

-- Units Management
+Units Management

-- Areas & Compounds Management
+Areas & Compounds Management

-- Advanced Filters
+Advanced Filters

-- Smart Match
+Smart Match System

-- Compare Units
+Compare Units

-- PDF Offer Generator
+PDF Offer Generator

----

-## Project Goal
+Project Goal

-Build a professional real estate dashboard that can be used as:
+The goal of EstateFlow is to build a professional real estate dashboard that can be used as:

-- Portfolio Project
+A Portfolio Project

-- Freelance Product
+A Freelance Product
-- Potential SaaS System

----
+A potential SaaS Platform for Real Estate Companies

-## Author
+Author

 George Arnest Rofaiel Farag